gosaliajigar/QuakeNWeather/README.md

 	  - User can also refresh the data by click on refresh button in tool bar
 	  - Depending on the magnitude of the quake, the quake marker is color-coded
 	  - User can click on individual quake info window to get detailed information about the quake
-      - From this screen user can only go back to Latest Earthquakes (MainActivity)
+      - From this screen user can only go back to Latest Quakes (MainActivity)
       - From this screen user can go to ...
-		  - Earthquake Details
+		  - Quake Details
 		  - Settings

   6. **SettingsActivity (Settings)** :
       - Displays the following user settings
-	      - EARTHQUAKE FILTERS
+	      - QUAKE FILTERS
 		      - Default Magnitude Filter
 			      - 1.0+
 				  - 2.0+